thomasmathew365/SimpleCalculator/README.md

 A simple calculator that uses eval().
-Not the best solution out there buy hey, what are ya gonna do?
+Not the best solution out there but hey! what are ya gonna do?